 During Songkran Festival, some of the famous streets not only become water battlegrounds but also party venues.
 Stages and sound systems are set up along with water cannons and foam machines.
 If you are a party lover, this is definitely your time to forge ahead.
 Besides dancing and having a blast, you can even meet popular Thai singers and DJs at these parties.
 So, get your coolest moves out and sway!

-Please keep in mind that since 2017, it’s forbidden to play music and dance on pickup trucks.
+Note: Please keep in mind that since 2017, it’s forbidden to play music and dance on pickup trucks due to safety reasons.

 Songkran Festival is first and foremost a Buddhist festival.
-Therefore, it’s only natural you can experience its traditional version at temples.
+Therefore, you can doubtlessly experience its traditional version at temples.
 On the morning of Songkran Day, Buddhists give alms to monks at temples.
 Some temples also organize a ceremony in which you can pour water on monks’ hands and receive blessings from them.
 And yes, if you are planning to join a fun water fight at the walking streets, the religious events are usually held in the morning as well.
 So, step out in the morning to experience this lovely authentic Thai tradition, and cool yourself down with a splash at noon!
 Don’t worry if you aren’t a Buddhist.
-Feel free to talk to the locals and they'll help you.
+Feel free to talk to the locals and they'll help you :)

 TakeMeTour’s Tip: Thais pour water onto elders’ hands to show their respect.
 Since April 13 is also Thailand’s Family Day and April 14 the Elderly Day, the younger traditionally sprinkle water onto their parents’ and grandparents’ hands.
 The ceremony is called rod nam dam hua in Thai.